 Getting caught driving under the influence can be an embarrassing and emotional experience.
 You’re almost certain to spend some time in jail, too.
-But DUIs can also end up being very expensive for you, especially in the long term.
+But drunk driving convictions can also end up being very expensive for you, especially in the long term.
 This is because of how much it will cost you.
 Some of the most major costs include:

 - A rise in your insurance rates

 - Loss of income due to court appearances or jail time

 These are only some of the expenses associated with a drunk driving conviction.
 Having a DUI is going to cost you a lot.
 That’s the reality of the situation.

 This article will lay out expenses as a result of a DUI.
 You’ll learn about how it can affect your ability to buy car insurance.
 This article will also answer some frequently asked questions on the topic.